 Our Colorado season changes can be a little extreme though – a cooler, wet spring can turn into a hot, dry summer in a matter of weeks (or days here!).
-The ground dries up, and along with it is your nice green lawn.
+The ground dries up, and along with it goes your nice green lawn.

 For example: Watering in the afternoon is throwing water away to evaporation while watering at night invites disease (when water rests on your grass too long at night, this can cause all sorts of fungal diseases).

-- It’s cooler and the winds tend to be calmer.
+- It’s cooler, and the winds tend to be calmer.

 - Water can soak into the soil and be absorbed even before it can evaporate.